Seren-Hughes/boops-and-snoots-rescue/README.md

 #### Supporting Objectives:
 - Increase awareness of the Boops & Snoots Rescue organisation.
 - Highlight the organisation’s story, mission, and team to foster trust and connection.
-- Showcase the organisation’s positive impact through success stories, event highlights, and community engagement to encourage trust and support, including donations.
+- Showcase the organisation’s positive impact to encourage trust and support for adoptions and donations.
 - Provide assurance that all animals available for adoption have been thoroughly assessed for health and behaviour, ensuring they are ready for their new homes—especially important for families with children.
-- Provide clear and accessible information about volunteering, with a focus on roles and community involvement.
-- Celebrate past events with photos and details to inspire participation and direct users to social media for updates on future activities.
 - Provide clear ways for users to contact the organisation, including location, phone number, social media links, and an enquiry form.
 - Maintain a positive, welcoming tone to build enthusiasm and support for the organisation.

+####

 ### User Stories
 #### Home Page:
 - "As someone visiting the website, I want to easily understand what the organization is about, find information about available animals, learn about the adoption process (including fees) how to get involved or donate, and quickly access contact details, location, and opening hours so I can plan my visit or make enquiries."
-#### About Us:
-- "As a visitor to the site, I want to learn about the team behind the organisation so I can feel connected and trust the people involved."
-- "As a potential supporter or adopter, I want to know the organisation's mission and goals to understand its values and vision."
-- "I follow Boops & Snoots Rescue on Facebook and wanted to find out more about the people behind the lovely photos and stories I see on their page.”

 #### Contact:
 - "As a visitor to the website, I want to easily find contact information so that I can quickly get in touch with the organization for general inquiries."